DataFire/Integrations/integrations/generated/azure_web_service/README.md

   * items [Recommendation](#recommendation)

 ### Global_GetAllServerFarms
-Gets all App Service Plans for a subcription
+Gets all App Service Plans for a subscription

 ```js